Copyright © 2010 jsd

-In the general case, we have a particle that may or may not have any mass.
-If it has mass, it may be moving very slowly, very quickly, or anywhere in between.
-An intermediate case is shown in figure 30.
-In this figure (as in other figures in this section), the red ring represents the speed of light.
+Now let’s consider a particle that is neither super-slow (slug) nor super-fast (photon).
+That is, the particle has some nonzero mass, but it is moving fast enough that the classical approximations do not apply.
+The situation is shown in figure 35.
+Here (as in other figures in this section), the red ring represents the speed of light.
 The pink disk serves as a reminder of what the velocity vectors were doing originally, when the blue frame was not moving relative to the red frame.

 In all cases, we use the same 3-step procedure: Figure out the particle’s 4-momentum, boost the 4-momentum, and then (if necessary) convert that to a classical velocity.
 All the figures in this section are computed using the same code, just using different parameters.
 The parameters are given in the following table:

-You can see that figure 30 is intermediate between figure 28 and figure 29.
+You can see that in terms of the speed of the spreading particles, figure 35 is intermediate between figure 33 and figure 34.
 This demonstrates yet again the power and elegance of special relativity: It provides us a unified understanding of the low-speed limit, the high-speed limit, and everything in between.

 One famous application has to do with the so-called “aberration of starlight” which was first noticed experimentally hundreds of years ago.
 The earth in its orbit is moving at about 0.01% of the speed of light, and the direction changes every 6 months.
 This has a noticeable effect on the apparent direction from which light arrives from distant stars; that is, the stars appear to shift position.